When & how did King Solomon die?

-In fact, it is said had around 700 wives and 300 concubines.
+In fact, it is said he had around 700 wives and 300 concubines.

 Moreover, those women were from those nations about which God warned Israelites that they can turn their hearts after their God and they must not marry with them.

 Judaism, particularly, is a tad more strict in explaining the sad ending of Solomon.

-It states that the Solomon thought the biblical prohibition does not apply to him.
+It states that Solomon thought the biblical prohibition does not apply to him.
 This perception turned him into a commoner.

 Especially, Torah placed limits on the number of wives and wealth, which he broke, and as a result, his son Rehoboam faced a divided kingdom.

 The unified kingdom of Solomon was ended within a few years.

 Experts think the main reason behind the destruction of his kingdom was his marriage with the daughter of Egyptian Pharaoh.